Skip to Main Content

 • Collected: Yes

-• Examples: A name, signature, address, bank account number, debit card number, or other financial information.
+• Examples: A name, signature, address, bank account number, debit card number, audio data or other financial information.
 Some personal information included in this category may overlap with other categories.

 • Internet or other electronic network activity information